solana-labs/solana/book/src/enclave.md

 ## Validator voting

-A validator node, at startup, creates a new vote account and registers it with the network.
+A validator node, at startup, creates a new vote account and registers it with the cluster.
 This is done by submitting a new "vote register" transaction.
 The transaction contains validator's keypair, it's vote signing public key, and some additional information.
-The other nodes on the network process this transaction and include the new validator in the active set.
+The other nodes on the cluster process this transaction and include the new validator in the active set.

 Subsequently, the validator submits a "new vote" transaction on a voting event.